Why Renewable Energy Important & We Should Use It

 Renewable energy infrastructure creates jobs - in 2019 alone, 12,000 new jobs were created across all 50 US states thanks to wind energy.

 Plus, clean energy reduces the risk of respiratory health problems.
 According to the World Health Organization, household and ambient air pollution caused 7 million deaths globally in 2016.
 About 94% of these deaths occurred in low- and middle‐income countries, with South East Asia and the Western Pacific regions bearing most of that burden.
 These and other health issues could be drastically reduced if we were more reliant on energy sources that did not involve the burning of fossil fuels.

 Why are alternative energy resources important?

-Our world is being damaged by the burning of fossil fuels at an alarming rate, and the development of renewable energy infrastructure takes time.
+Our world is being damaged at an alarming rate by the burning of fossil fuels, and the development of renewable energy infrastructure takes time.
 And to make matters worse, fossil fuels are already running low.
 The clock is ticking for our resources and our planet.
 Before we know it, fossil fuels will run out, and every day we're doing irreparable damage to our planet.
-The time for clean energy is now.
+The time for green energy is now.